 So what should you do?
-I can’t make that decision for you, but: the healthier and more financially stable and less in a family-situation you are, the more private insurance will appeal to you.
+I can’t make that decision for you, but: the healthier and more financially stable and interdependent with other family members you are, the more private insurance will appeal to you.
 If you go for a private option, I would suggest putting the money you save every month into an EFT or the like (but please not in crypto).
 This way, if you’re still in the country in your 50s and the payments start getting annoying, you actually have saved some money to pay for a health insurance is about – access to healthcare!
 And if you leave the country, well, here’s some money for you!

 Dependent employment contracts – as opposed to freelancing (real or gig economy style) come with a probation period of up to six months.
 Contracts can be limited and extended, but only twice, with a fundamental reason such as covering for parental leave, and not beyond two years.
 While it is a rare occurrence, be advised: longer probation periods or additional extension periods are not legal just because your employer presents you with a piece of paper to sign it.
 I would not generally advise suing your employer because I can’t imagine it’s a fun place to work after that, but errors such as erroneous limitation can actually result in an unlimited contract so on balance it could be worth it.